talkinlocal/django-eveauth/README.md

 ===============

 A simple Vagrantfile and bootstrap.sh have been added to the repository to allow for quick provisioning of a development VM.
+After execution it should leave the vm such that you can simply run
+    $ vagrant ssh
+    $ cd /vagrant
+    $ python manage.py runserver 0.0.0.0:8000